bow008/cse15l-lab-reports/lab-report-3-week-6.md

 ![image](report3-2.png)

-The `ssh` command logging you into your account using the alias `ieng6`:
+The `ssh` command logging me into my account using the alias `ieng6`:

 ![image](report3-10.png)